 Again, I wished the bottoms were a tad bit wider.
 You do have an outrigger in place which compensates the loss for the most part, so it was enough for me.
 Though, when going for some extra sauce, you know what I mean, you do feel a one tiny hair way from busting your ankle.
 Again, it does hold up, you just mentally feel that way, at least I was.

 So the Soldier line made a huge step forward from last year by putting out an all-around more superior follow-up model.
-Apart from the inner strap going undone couple of time, well, maybe more than a couple, I actually couldn’t find any major problems.
+Apart from the inner strap going undone a couple of times, well, maybe more than a couple, I actually couldn’t find any major problems.
 These guys do feel & play like a completely polished product.
-Not surprised why LeBron been switching from his main signatures to the Soldier line when balling out in playoffs.
+Not surprised why LeBron has been switching from his main signatures to the Soldier line when balling out in the playoffs.

 Bottom line – if you’re willing to have stable/versatile performance day in & day out, rather than just in playoffs, this is IT.
 All-around performance – is what the LeBron Soldier 12 represents.